AmnesiacSloth/EmbeddedDev/README.md

 `ReadCounter()`: Wonder what this does??

-`WritePeriod(uint8)`: Period refers to the max value/start value when the counter begins,
+`WritePeriod(uint8)`: Period refers to the max value/start value when the counter begins
 - This overwrites the default preconfigured values set in the schematic component

 ##### Notable Counter Info

-- Counter is default configured to count **down**
+- Counter is default configured to count ***down***

 *There are two types of counters*
 - **Fixed Function** counters can only count down